chef-boneyard/chef-web-docs-2016/includes_analytics_rules/includes_analytics_rules_syntax_expression_type_run_control.rst

      - The name of the control group.
 For example: ``"mysql audit"``.
    * - ``control_group.number_failed``
      - integer
      - The number of tests within the control group that failed.
-For example: ``"7"``.
+For example: ``7``.
    * - ``control_group.number_succeeded``
      - integer
      - The number of tests within the control group that passed.
-For example: ``"4"``.
+For example: ``4``.
    * - ``control_group.status``
      - string
      - The status of the control group.
-For example: ``success``.
+For example: ``"success"``.
    * - ``details``
      - ["string", "null"]
      - Details about the control object.
    * - ``id``
-     - type
+     - string
      - The globaly-unique identifier for this message.
 For example: ``"12345678-9012-3456-7890-12345678901211"``.
    * - ``name``
      - string